Introduction

 Path dependent models

 While the viscoelastic model provides accurate evaluations of residual stresses, it has one major drawback: its dependence on multiple factors that must be determined for each composite through extensive experimental testing.
-This requirement can make the viscoelastic model impractical, despite its accuracy.
+This requirement can make the viscoelastic model impractical, in some cases, despite its accuracy.
 Researchers developed path-dependent models as simplified versions of the viscoelastic model to address this issue, incorporating specific assumptions.
-Researchers believe these models are more realistic than elastic models and closely approximate the accuracy of the viscoelastic model, offering reliable predictions of residual stresses in composites during curing without the need for numerous experimentally determined factors and parameters.
-We have discussed a well-known path-dependent model and its implementation in numerical models in this package.
+They believe these models are more realistic than elastic models and closely approximate the accuracy of the viscoelastic model.
+So, they offer reliable predictions of residual stresses in composites during curing without the need for numerous experimentally determined factors and parameters.
+We have also discussed a well-known path-dependent model and its implementation in Abaqus software in this package.

 Using Abaqus for the simulation of the curing process in composites